 Most leadership teams recognize the need for this to change.
 In fact, according to a Harvard Business Review survey, 78% of business leaders consider it critical to their future success.

 While every single employee might not need a company email address, frontline workers still need to be in the loop.
 Otherwise, their voices are not heard.
-With a company app like MangoApps, any employee with a smartphone has access to the company’s main pulse.
+With a company app like MangoApps, you can empower frontline employees and connect them to the company’s main pulse.

 Ask For Frontline Workers’ Input